az4mary/business_review/assets/zyne-stan-store=privacy-policy.md

 If you provide your email address or contact information, ZYNE may send you service-related messages and, where permitted, marketing or product updates.

-You may opt out of marketing emails by using the unsubscribe link in the email, if available, or by contacting us at [contact@zyne.store](mailto:contact@zyne.store).
+You may opt out of marketing emails by using the unsubscribe link in the email, if available, or by contacting us at [lisibeth@zyne.store](mailto:lisibeth@zyne.store).

 Even if you opt out of marketing, we may still send transactional or administrative messages related to purchases, service delivery, legal notices, policy updates, or support.